dhomas1/DroboApps/README.md

 ## Drobo Dashboard Releases

 These are all the versions of Drobo Dashboard for Windows and Mac I could find across the web, along with their release notes.
+Interesting notes:
+Version 2.6.2 for Mac was the final version that includes ATTOs iSCSI initiator.
+Version 1.8.4 was the final version released alongside Drobo Gen 1 (newer versions of Dashboard may still work).

 |Version|Windows|Mac|Release Notes|
 |---|------|------|------|